 Sure, you put it there for the toilet, but plungers can often fix a clogged sink sink quite efficiently, too.
 Here's how:

-As a last resort before calling that busy plumber, pour in a liquid drain cleaner.
+As a last resort before calling that plumbing repair service, pour in a liquid drain cleaner.
 These chemical cleaners can usually burn through all but the toughest of clogs quickly.

 If the drain opener or several short sessions with the plunger won't dislodge the blockage - or if you've noticed that several of your home's other drains are also draining sluggishly - the problem is likely to be deep inside your main house drain and well out of your reach.